saijaseppa/FullStack-mooc/README.md

 # FullStack-mooc
-Full Stack studies in Helsinki University Mooc course.
+Full Stack studies in Helsinki University Mooc course in 2022.